ClementBM/clementbm.github.io/_drafts/2022-12-07-clustering-timeseries-eda.md

 where $$\mathcal{P}$$ is the set of warping paths.

 ## 2. The prototype: DTW Barycenter Averaging
-DTW Barycenter Averaging method or DBA method is estimated through Expectation-Maximization algorithm.

-DBA was originally presented in [1].
-This implementation is based on a idea from [2] (Majorize-Minimize Mean Algorithm).
+In the clustering domain, a prototype refers to a single time series that provides a condensed representation of all the series within a cluster.
+In our context, we employ the DBA method to derive this prototype.

+The DTW Barycenter Averaging method, or DBA method, necessitates the selection of a reference series, often referred to as a centroid, typically chosen randomly from the dataset.
+During each iteration of this method, the DTW alignment between each series within the cluster denoted as $$C$$ and the chosen centroid is calculated.

-The procedure is called DTW Barycenter Averaging, and is an iterative, global method.
+DBA is an iterative, global method.
 The latter means that the order in which the series enter the prototyping function does not affect the outcome.

-DBA requires a series to be used as reference (centroid), and it usually begins by randomly selecting one of the series in the data.
-On each iteration, the DTW alignement between each series in the cluser $$C$$ and the centroid is computed.
+It is estimated through Expectation-Maximization algorithm.

 {% gist 109210aa102732b41dd8635b4b6a054e %}